chrisvrose/nsp5-lab/README.md

 - [X] Program 1 - TCP file server and client
   - [X] Server - Read file according to recieved filename and send it
-  - [X] Client - Send filename, and recieve file and output to `resp.out`
+  - [X] Client - Send filename, and recieve file and output to `stdout`

 ## Building the resources